History of Mauritania in Timeline

 2015: Gold production

-In 2015, the country's gold production reached 9 metric tons.
+In 2015, Mauritania's gold production reached 9 metric tons.

-In August 2017, the Senate was abolished after a referendum, following President Mohamed Ould Abdel Aziz's call after the Senate rejected his proposals to change the constitution.
+In August 2017, the Senate, the upper house of the Mauritanian parliament, was abolished following a referendum.
+President Mohamed Ould Abdel Aziz initiated the referendum after the Senate rejected his proposals to amend the constitution.

 August 2017: National flag changed

-On 27 April 2018, the National Assembly passed a law that makes the death penalty mandatory for anyone convicted of "blasphemous speech" and acts deemed "sacrilegious".
+On 27 April 2018, the National Assembly of Mauritania passed a law that makes the death penalty mandatory for anyone convicted of "blasphemous speech" and acts deemed "sacrilegious".

-According to the Walk Free Foundation's Global Slavery Index, there were an estimated 90,000 enslaved people in Mauritania in 2018.
+According to the Walk Free Foundation's Global Slavery Index, there were an estimated 90,000 enslaved people in Mauritania in 2018, or around 2% of the population.

 2018: Armed forces budget